| |

 Image shows downloadable spring planting guide sheets

-For instance, While corn is a heave nitrogen feeder, beans release nitrogen into the soil.
-Thus, the tradition of planting pole beans among corn stalks, giving the beans support.
+For instance, while corn is a heavy nitrogen feeder, beans release nitrogen into the soil.
+Thus, the tradition of planting pole beans among corn stalks gives the beans support.

 So grab your companion planting guide and get started planting!